 [Hook kick videos, fast and slow, from the front and side.]

 Since hook kicks strike from the side, they are best used against an opponent’s jaw, temple, skull, neck, or floating ribs.
-While we normally do not advocate kicking the head, our active discouragement of kicks to the head provides an added element of surprise.
+While we normally do not advocate kicking to the head, our active discouragement of high kicks provides an added element of surprise in the off chance when we do.

 To cover more ground, pull your back leg up into a transitional attention stance and proceed from there.
 Professional wrestling fans will recognize these step-up hook kicks as either a superkick or a Sweet Chin Music, depending on who’s throwing them.

-Another variant, the spinning hook kick is essentially a wheel kick with the added knee-folding hooking motion.
+A popular variant, the spinning hook kick is essentially a wheel kick with the hook kick's knree-bending motion added for extra power.
 Spinning hook kicks are advanced moves which can cover lots of space and deliver crushing power.
-However, you must turn your back to the opponent, rendering yourself momentarily defenseless in the setup.
-However, if you were to find yourself twisted and off balance, it might be easier to setup a spinning hook kick that to recover.
-Spinning hook kicks also carry an intimidation factor, as they frequently appear in action movies.
-As the enemy retreats, you have made the time needed to recover your balance.
+However, spinning technique setups always require turning your back to the opponent, which renders yourself momentarily defenseless.
+However, if you ever to find yourself twisted and off-balance, using that unfortunate position to set up a spinning hook kick can force the enemy to momentary retreat, and buy you the time needed to recover your balance.
+Because spinning hook kicks frequently appear in action movies, they can sometimes intimidate untrained opponents into retreat or surrender.